Help for WWOOFers

 Handy Hints for WWOOFers and things to consider before you start your WWOOFing adventure:

 Always book ahead.
 It is important to make arrangements in advance (1-2 months) as your host may need to organize food, beds, work, tools etc. At your initial contact it is important to discuss details of the stay such as duration and what chores there are.
 You and your host should discuss what expectations you both have from the exchange.
 Also say if you are vegetarian or have any other dietary requirements.
 If you set a date to visit a host and then find you cannot make it, phone or email the host and let them know.
 The host will feel responsible for your safety.
 If dont arrive as you said they will be concerned for your welfare and the host may contact the Thai tourist police or Wwoof Thailand office to begin look for you.
 A simple message or call will relieve a lot of concern.

 Please remember you are in a developing country.
 Thai people are wonderful hosts but their financial resources will be limited compared to any developed country.
 Respect they have offered to host you on a small income and may have bought Western food especially for you.

 Please expect to do fair help for a fair keep.
 Generally 4-5 hours per day.
 Remember it is usually intended that you live together with the family.
 Your host will appreciate help with clearing up after meals and cooking.

 On many farms water supplies are limited.
 Please use water wisely, do not waste it, and never assume there is plenty of it.

 What you need

-Always take a sleeping bag or a sleeping sheet, wash bag, sturdy shoes, warm and waterproof clothing.
+Always take a sleeping bag or a sleeping sheet (take a double or queen bed sheet fold it over and sew it into a sleeping sheet/bag, this is easy to carry, easy to wash, keeps out bugs), sturdy shoes, wash bag, work gloves, and waterproof clothing.
 Take your personal items such as medicines, special snacks or drinks you want to eat or drink.